-- make an immediate assessment of the health and safety of the Complainant and the campus community, - determine and oversee Supportive Measures that are immediately necessary (including no contact orders), and - provide to the Complainant a written explanation of rights and reporting options (including the right to report to the police), and available campus and community resources.
+- make an immediate assessment of the health and safety of the Complainant and the campus community, - determine and oversee Supportive Measures that are immediately necessary (including no-contact orders with the parameters described in Appendix III), and - outreach to the Complainant per a template issued by the Systemwide Title IX Office that includes, for example, an explantion of rights and reporting options (including the right to report to the police), a request to meet with the Title IX Officer, and available campus and community resources.

-Also see Location Responsibilities in Section V.B.11 and Appendix III.
+Also see Appendix III and Location Responsibilities in Section V.B.11.
 The Title IX Officer will also inform the Complainant of the range of possible outcomes of the report, including Supportive and Remedial measures and disciplinary actions, the procedures leading to such outcomes, and their right to make a DOE Formal Complaint.